Understanding and managing your class list is important for maintaining consistent annotations.

 Why Class Indices Matter (ifcb-analysis Users)

-Note: This section is primarily relevant if you use the ifcb-analysis MATLAB toolbox (Sosik & Olson, 2007).
-If you only work with CSV exports, class indices are less critical.
+.matfiles for use with the ifcb-analysis MATLAB toolbox (Sosik & Olson, 2007).
+If you use the default SQLite storage or work with CSV exports, class indices are less critical because class names are stored directly.

 IFCB .mat annotations use numerical indices to reference classes: